By Boris Zyumbyulev || Staff Writer

 Apple has now decided to move its Chinese iCloud data and iCloud encryption keys to China.

 The change is a result of new governmental regulations.
-Last June Beijing introduced a new cybersecurity law, which forces data to be stored within the country.
+Last June Beijing introduced a new cybersecurity law after consulting the company on the same, which forces data to be stored within the country.
 Prior to that, Apple traditionally stored all of its users’ data in the US along with the encryption keys.
 However, last month the US firm confirmed that by the end of February, the Chinese Guizhou-Cloud Big Data (GCBD) would be taking over the management of local data.
 Additionally, Apple has agreed to move their Chinese encryption keys to China.

 While this does not affect any users other than Chinese registered ones, the decision has raised international concerns about human rights and privacy.